 - Skin microbiome: Each individual has a unique skin microbiome.
 With the NIH Human Microbiome Project, many research studies are focused on identifying and understanding the role of skin microbes and microbe communities in health and disease states.
 The Nelson/Thiboutot lab is focused on the understanding the skin microbiome in acne and hidradenitis suppurativa as well as how the skin microbiome responds to or is altered during the course of treatment for each disease.

-- Industry partnerships: The Nelson/Thiboutot lab works in conjunction with our industry partners to perform drug screening on skin cell lines to identify novel mechanism, targets and therapeutics for the treatment of acne.
-We are also involved in in the design of investigator-initiated trials.
+- Industry partnerships: The Nelson/Thiboutot lab works in conjunction with industry partners to perform drug screening on skin cell lines to identify novel mechanisms, targets and therapeutics for the treatment of acne.
+The lab is also involved in the design of investigator-initiated trials.

 The Department of Dermatology participates in the Stem Cell and Regenerative Biology Program at Penn State Health Milton S. Hershey Medical Center and Penn State College of Medicine.